Note: I’m introducing some new software in this post so please check it out and let me know what you think!

 Another thing to keep in mind is your relationship with the various banks.
-You don’t want to apply for and cancel a bunch of cards every year because the banks will stop approving you.
+You don’t want to apply for and cancel a bunch of cards every year because the banks will stop approving you for new cards.

-The card companies are starting to crack down even more on excessive applications so now it’s more important than ever to have an intelligent strategy going in so you don’t miss out on the best deals or piss off the banks.
+The card companies are starting to crack down on excessive applications so now it’s more important than ever to have an intelligent strategy going in so you don’t anger the banks and miss out on the best deals.